By Wayne Veysey | Chief Correspondent

 However, the runaway Spanish league leaders made it clear in private discussions that the 31-year-old is not available either for a loan or permanent transfer this month even though the player had personally told Wenger he was keen to move to Emirates Stadium.

-Head coach Tito Vilanova reiterated this stance following his team’s 3-1 win league win over Malaga on Sunday night.
+Manager Tito Vilanova reiterated this stance following his team’s 3-1 win league win over Malaga on Sunday night.